imprvhub/ivanlunadev-portfolio/readme.md

 Thank you for your support!

 ## License
-For more information regarding this topic please read [this](https://ivanluna.dev/user-agreement/)
+For more information regarding this topic please read the following [User Agreement](https://ivanluna.dev/user-agreement/)